Aboriginal and Torres Strait Islander people are advised that this article contains the names of people who have died.

 I WAS BORN across the road here, at the hospital behind me, in 1951.
 It was a time of intense segregated racism in the town.
 I think we were one of the only towns where it was legislated, the apartheid system.
 I was born in the section of the Moree District Hospital called the McMaster Ward, which was restricted for Aboriginal people – most of us from my era and most of us who were born in the late ’40s were also born there.
 Most of those of us born in the ’50s and ’60s were also born there in the segregated section.

 I was born into a family of twelve children, we basically lived on…the New Mission Moree.
 We went to the mission school, which was called Moree Aboriginal School.
 It went through a name change because there was a great lot of confusion about who we were at the time.
 We were unfortunately [initially] identified as Wiradjuri people, then some people of the mission, including my Dad, decided that out of respect for the biggest nation in this part of the country [the school should change its name]…because we are not Wiradjuri people, we are Kamilaroi.
-A lot of us have married into Wiradjuri people.
-We are pretty proud of that because the two groups have a major reputation in this country for the struggle and the role we’ve played in the struggle.
+Some of us have married into Wiradjuri people.
+We are proud of that because the two nations played major roles in the struggle and the role we’ve played in the struggle.

-I grew up on the mission, we had our own swimming pool down there which we helped to build, us kids, at the time.
-The men dug it out with the help of the Apex Club, because of the restrictive legislation here.
+On the mission, we had our own swimming pool down there which we helped to build, us kids, at the time.
+The men dug it out with the help of the Apex Club, because of the apartheid legislation here.
 We were more at home there in our own swimming pool, we took great pride and joy in cleaning it every Tuesday and Thursday with our brooms.
 There was no filtration system then, and our beautiful water would fill it.
 We had our own water system down there, had our own bore, almost pure mineral water.
 That serviced our whole system including our drinking water, and filling our pool up twice a week.

-I’d done that a couple of times before I’d started to be aware of what that fence represented, and what that gate and that ramp represented…that thing called freedom… The essence of the word itself started coming home to people of our generation.
+I’d done that a couple of times before I’d started to be aware of what that fence represented, subjugation and beyond, that thing called freedom… The essence of the word itself started coming home to people of our generation.

 I don’t think the realisation started until after 1967 to exactly how real it was, and how terrifying it was.
 Because of our close proximity to the border we were aware of what was going on the other side of the border, particularly with the Joh Bjelke-Petersen regime, that also had an influence here.

-I FIRST WENT to Sydney with my cousin, Sammy Munro… Sammy and I, I think we were sixteen or seventeen, and we went down to stay with relatives in Bondi Junction in 1968, and subsequently met up with all the future brethren through the old Foundation for Aboriginal Affairs group down in George Street, which was one of the only areas available to us that was controlled by Charlie Perkins, and Charlie’s group at the time, and he was instrumental in the struggle.
+I FIRST WENT to Sydney with my cousin, Sammy Munro… Sammy and I, I think we were sixteen or seventeen, and we went down to stay with relatives in Bondi Junction in 1968, and subsequently met up with all the future brethren through the old Foundation for Aboriginal Affairs group down in George Street, which was one of the only places available to us that was controlled by Aboriginal people like Charles Perkins, and Charlie’s group at the time, who were instrumental in the struggle at the time.
 So that’s where we started meeting people.
-I then went up and down the NSW coast for my sport and work – up to Umina, then to Newcastle, to Wagga up and down the coast visiting relatives, and working for an electrical contractor in Bondi and then Newcastle…and went back to Moree in ’72 and found myself in Wee Waa in cotton chipping.
-When cotton started opening up in the Namoi Valley in the 1960s and early ’70s we found ourselves there cotton chipping, ten hours a day for a dollar an hour in heatwave conditions and repeated spraying every day by the planes with insecticide and pesticides.
-We became aware then of the real politics as a result of families like the Flicks there in Collarenebri, Michael Anderson, the Murray family from Brewarrina and that area around Collarenebri and Wee Waa.
-We got together and formed what we called the Wee Waa Aboriginal Cotton Chippers Caucus, and proceeded to take 1,500 Aboriginal cotton chippers out on strike for the new award, which we were successful in and [that’s] the award they work to now.
+I then went up and down the central coast for my sport and work – up to Umina, then to Newcastle, to Wagga up and down the coast visiting relatives, and working for electrical contractors in Bondi and then Newcastle…and went back to Moree in 1969 and ended up in Wee Waa cotton chipping in 1972.
+When cotton started opening up in the Namoi Valley in the 1960s and early ’70s we worked cotton chipping, ten hours a day for a dollar an hour in heatwave conditions and repeated spraying every day by the planes with insecticide and pesticides.
+We became aware then of the real politics in Wee Waa when families like the Flicks there in Collarenebri, Michael Anderson, the Murray family from Brewarrina and that area around Collarenebri and Wee Waa.
+We got together and formed the Wee Waa Aboriginal Cotton Chippers Caucus, and proceeded to take 1,500 Aboriginal cotton chippers out on strike for the new award, which we were successful in and [that’s] the award they work to now.

 We had a series of meetings there in the back of the Royal Hotel, getting this body together.
 So that was my first foray into politics in reality.
 It was one of the first times I ever addressed an audience, a political audience, it was pretty scary but it went okay.
 I got a bit brave then and took control of an 18-gallon keg that was kind of languishing around there in the backyard of the hotel, and that ended up in the Moree and Walgett camp and as a result of that it was my first association with police, and I found myself in Wee Waa police cells.
 Wee Waa police station was new then, and it was referred to as the Opera House.

-Who arrives from Sydney [to see me]?
-None other than Paul Coe and Sol Bellear, brother Billy Craigie came from the [tent] embassy earlier on, Michael Anderson came from the embassy and stayed in Wee Waa, and was involved in the Cotton Chippers Caucus and the strike, and he was very influential actually.
+Paul Coe and Sol Bellear from the new Aboriginal Legal Service arrived, brother Billy Craigie came from the [tent] embassy earlier on, Michael Anderson came from the embassy and stayed in Wee Waa, and was involved in the Cotton Chippers Caucus and the strike, and he was very influential actually.
 And as a result of the strike we had to go and raise money to feed everyone, so I was elected to come to Sydney along with Michael Anderson to do a series of talks before the Trades and Labour Council and other groups in drumming up support for the strike and also to drum up money to feed the strikers.
 We were successful in that.
 I addressed the Trades and Labour Council there in ’72, at the Trades Hall there in Sydney.

 That went okay, we were successful in the strike, and we got the new awards through, and then became involved with the Aboriginal Legal Service of course.
 The rest they say is history.
 It became a new part of my life.
 A demanding part of my life, and it was a time of an awareness that I suppose ‘got our goolie up’ as they say, the resistance went from there.

-AS A RESULT of the foundation of those organisations, in particular, I found myself in places I’d never dreamed of going to outside of this town, outside of this state, outside of this country.
-I was very privileged with the history of the struggle and the role that I’ve been allowed to play.
+AS A RESULT of the foundation of those organisations, in particular, I went to places I’d never dreamed of going to outside of this town, outside of this state, outside of this country.
+I feel privileged in the history of the struggle and the role that I’ve been allowed to play.
 Very privileged to be associated with, I would say, some of the bravest Aboriginal people that I’ve ever had the privilege to come in touch with, in all aspects of life.
 And I take great, great pride in that.
-Out of that leadership came very important Aboriginal leaders, the likes of the Coes and the Foleys and the Mansells, and the Ray Robinsons, and the Appos, and people like Selly J [Selwyn Johnson].
+Out of that leadership came very important Aboriginal leaders, the likes of the Coes and the Foleys, the Craigies, Mayers, and the Bellear brothers, and in Queensland people like Selly J (Selwyn Johnson) and the Johnson family, Santa Unmeapo and Sugar Ray Robinson.

-I think I had a lot of moments that stick out [in my mind]: the dismantling of the Parliament House fence in New South Wales and the dismantling of the Parliament House fence in Brisbane [for example].
+Moments that stick out [in my mind]: the dismantling of the Parliament House fence in New South Wales and the dismantling of the Parliament House fence in Brisbane [for example].
+The 1982 Commonwealth Games protests, and the National Aboriginal Government on Capital Hill in Canberra.
 That’s pretty high up there, if they can be afforded as achievements in the struggle, they rank very highly on my priority list.

 [And] I’m proud of the stand that we took collectively, over at Fingal… We took two twenty-seater buses over there when Ocean Blue, a multinational company, was going to redevelop Fingal as a marina after Fingal had been raped by the Japanese with the sand mining.
 We stood our ground there against the development, and the desecration of the cemetery site there.
-That was with the elders there with people like Noeleen Lever, Nan Fay and Sister Perseppa and them.
-And then the Cherbourg mob, Selly J (Selwyn Johnson) and Dunkie-doo (Duncan Johnson) and all them.
+That was with the elders there with people like Noeleen Lever, Nan Fay and Sister Perseppa and then the Cherbourg mob led by Selly J (Selwyn Johnson) and the Johnson family and the Brisbane Natives [football team], and the Moree mob.

-I’m reminded of my role with the establishment with NAILSS, the National Aboriginal and Islander Legal Service Secretariat.
-I was a co-ordinator there, as a result of that myself and [Paul] Coe and Sugar Ray Robinson we ended up in being the delegates to the human rights commission in Geneva in ’83 and ’84.
-Ended up starting a special course there, and an international indigenous [peoples] program in Strasbourg, at the International Human Rights University there in ’84.
+I’m always reminded of my role with the founding of NAILSS, the National Aboriginal and Islander Legal Service Secretariat.
+I was the inaugural co-ordinator there, as a result of that myself and [Paul] Coe and Sugar Ray Robinson we ended up in being the delegates to the human rights commission in Geneva in ’83 and ’84.
+Ended up starting a special course there, and an international indigenous [peoples] program in Strasbourg, that at times included lectures at the International Human Rights University there in ’84.

-[Being in Europe I was] lonely, I cried every day to come home.
+[Being in Europe I was] lonely, I thought of home every day and at times I cried with the loneliness.
 When I got back here in ’84 I just decided there and then that I’ll never leave this country ever again.
 For whatever reason.
 Never again will I leave this country.
 You just can’t get on a bus and go home in Europe.

 I don’t know whether I could sit here and say if I had that time over again I’d do the same things.
 When you grow up with people in this time like I have, you tend to think you’re pretty special sometimes, you tend to think you’re bulletproof, for example.
 You tend to think you can’t be hurt.
 You tend to think at times that you can protect everyone around you.
 Which is what we had to do while marching in the frontline.
 We also had to make sure that everyone was safe; that was a bit of a worry.